meet our board

 Terah Ebie (she/her)

 Terah is a dynamic community advocate, strategic marketer, and event organizer dedicated to fostering inclusivity and empowerment within the 2SLGBTQIA+ community.
-As Co-Founder and Co-President of Queer Community Network, Terah channels her passion and expertise into creating supportive spaces where individuals can authentically connect and thrive.
+As Founder and President of Queer Community Network, Terah channels her passion and expertise into creating supportive spaces where individuals can authentically connect and thrive.

 With over 20 years of experience as a community activist and organizer, Terah has been at the forefront of grassroots efforts to advance equity, build political power, and uplift marginalized voices across Southwest Washington.
 She has held numerous leadership roles, including serving as Treasurer for the Queer Youth Resource Center, Chair of the 17th Legislative District Democrats, and Vice Chair of the Clark County Democrats, among others.
 With more than a decade of experience organizing large-scale events, Terah is proud to have been co-organizer of the Vancouver Pride Block Party for several years.
 She is known for her creativity, strategic thinking, and unwavering commitment to building spaces where all people—especially queer, trans, and BIPOC community members—feel seen, valued, and safe.